Overview

 Outside of academic studies, Elliott was employed as a legal rights advisor at Working Families, a national charity providing employment law advice to working parents.
 In doing so, he provided written and oral advice, conducted webinars, and appeared on BBC Radio and the Mayor of London’s Employment Law Hub.
 Elliott provided guidance on discrimination, unfair dismissal, and flexible working.
 This small legal advice service won the Excellence In House award at the 2021 Law Society Awards.

-Elliott has experience of a variety of commercial and civil claims, and has seen and assisted with a wide range of civil court work, from cost and case management hearings to fast track and High Court trials.
+Elliott has experience of a variety of finance and commercial claims, from cost and case management hearings to fast track and High Court trials.
 He has been involved in a number of financial product mis-selling claims in the High Court and County Court.
-His paper practice includes advising, and drafting across the range of civil court work, from statements of case to other applications in the civil context.
+His paper practice includes advising, and drafting across the range of commercial court work.

 His notable work to date includes: